github/codeql/docs/language/ql-training-rst/cpp/global-data-flow-cpp.rst

 .. note::

   We first define what it means to be a *source* of tainted data for this particular problem.
 In this case, what we care about is whether the format string can be provided by an external user to our application or service.
-As there are many such ways external data could be introduced into the system, the standard QL libraries for C/C++ include an extensible API for modelling user input.
+As there are many such ways external data could be introduced into the system, the standard QL libraries for C/C++ include an extensible API for modeling user input.
 In this case, we will simply use the predefined set of *user inputs*, which includes arguments provided to command line applications.

 Defining sinks (exercise)